What to Do After Filing Your Taxes: 6 Important Steps

 Sometimes, the best part of filing your taxes is just being done with it.
 But there are just a few more things to do once your return is complete.
-Take a quick run through this list of steps to take after you file.
+Take a quick run through this list of steps to take after you file, which include checking your return status, paying your tax bill, and saving records.
 It could save you time and effort later – and might even save you money on your taxes next year.

 1. Check your return status

-Once you submit your income tax return, the IRS notifies TaxSlayer about the status of your account.
+Once you submit your income tax return, you’ll receive Form 9325, which serves as the formal acknowledgment from the IRS that your return has been received.
+When you submit your return with TaxSlayer, the IRS notifies TaxSlayer about the status of your account.
 Within about 15 minutes of filing, you’ll receive an email from TaxSlayer letting you know if your return was accepted or rejected.
 There is also an account status on the My Account dashboard that allows you to verify the status on your own.

 2. Correct errors if your return was rejected